wernerglinka/ms-start-docs/src/sections/text-lottie.md

       header: "h1"
       subtitle: "Media Section Composed from Text and lottie Partials"
       prose: |-
-        A section component that renders a lottie animation combined with a text area.
-The text area may be formatted with markdown.
-The lottie location default is right, but may be reversed by setting the `isReverse` field to true.
+        A versatile section component designed to seamlessly integrate Lottie animations with textual content, delivering an engaging and informative user experience.

+        Key features of this component include:

+        **Lottie Animation Integration:** The core functionality of this component revolves around the inclusion of Lottie animations.
+You can effortlessly embed Lottie animations into your content to add motion, interactivity, and visual appeal.

+        **Text Area with Markdown:** Accompanying the Lottie animation is a text area that fully supports Markdown formatting.
+This feature allows you to provide detailed explanations, descriptions, or context related to the animation or the content surrounding it.
+Markdown's flexibility enables you to format and style text for maximum clarity and engagement.

+        **Layout Flexibility:** By default, the Lottie animation is positioned on the left side of the text area, creating an engaging visual flow.
+However, you have the flexibility to reverse this layout by setting the `isReverse` field to `true`.

         Lottie animation by [lottiefiles.com](https://lottiefiles.com/)